verciless/verciless/README.md

 <p align="center"> <code style="color" : lightskyblue">Maybe in another universe, I wasn't so different.</code>  </p>

 ***NOTE(added 4/22/2025):*** I am looking for someone to do a skin trade with me, or someone who is open to gifting.
-I have been trying to make a good Longan Dragon cosplay for a few months now, but have been failing miserably every time I have tried.
+I have been trying to make a good Longan Dragon cosplay for a few months now, but have been failing miserably every time I try.
 Therefore, I am open to doing skin trades for a Longan Dragon cosplay.
 Thank you. ❤️
 </p>

 <p align="center">